mcecchi/KivyTello/README.md

 I used [Kivy Launcher](https://play.google.com/store/apps/details?id=org.kivy.pygame&hl=en).

-Once the Kivy launcher is installed, you can put your Kivy applications in the Kivy directory in your external storage directory (often available at `/sdcard` even in devices where this memory is internal), e.g. :
+Once the Kivy launcher is installed, you can put your KivyTello folder in the Kivy directory in your external storage directory (often available at `/sdcard` even in devices where this memory is internal), e.g. :

-    /sdcard/kivy/<yourapplication>
+    /sdcard/kivy/KivyTello

 **KivyTello waits 60 seconds before exiting if you don't connect Tello in the meantime.**

+KiviTello can also be packaged for Android (see [Create a package for Android](https://kivy.org/docs/guide/packaging-android.html#)) and I'll do it as soon as possible.

 ## Contributing